drexduarte/angularjs-grocery/README.md

+# AngularJS Grocery List

 Hey there!
 This is my first app using AngularJS.
-I've created it based on Udemy course named "AngularJS for Beginners", but using John Papa Style Guide.
+I've created it based on the course called "AngularJS for Beginners" (Udemy) but using John Papa's Style Guide.